-Sources: China: Estimates based on data from the Chinese Population and Employment Statistical Yearbook; Indonesia: Indonesia Demographic Health and Survey, 2012; Japan: Ministry of Health, Labour and Welfare, Statistics and Information Department, Vital Statistics of Japan; Korea: Statistics Korea, Vital Statistics; Malaysia : Vital Statistics, Malaysia, Department of Statistics Malaysia; OECD-25 average: OECD Family Database Indicator SF2.3; Singapore: National Population and Talent Division, Population in Brief.
+Sources: China: Estimates based on data from the Chinese Population and Employment Statistical Yearbook; Indonesia: Indonesia Demographic Health and Survey, 2012; Japan: Ministry of Health, Labour and Welfare, Statistics and Information Department, Vital Statistics of Japan; Korea: Statistics Korea, Vital Statistics; Malaysia: Vital Statistics, Malaysia; Department of Statistics Malaysia; Mongolia: Social Indicator Sample survey; OECD-27 average: OECD Family Database Indicator SF2.3; Singapore: National Population and Talent Division, Population in Brief.

 The shift towards the postponement of the first birth is also reflected in trends in adolescent fertility (Chart SF2.3.C).
-Current adolescent fertility rates vary somewhat across Asia/Pacific countries, from as low as 1.4 births per 1000 women aged 15-19 in Korea to 48 births per 1000 women aged 15-19 in Indonesia.
+Current adolescent fertility rates vary somewhat across Asia/Pacific countries, from as low as 0.7 births per 1000 women aged 15-19 in Korea to 43 births per 1000 women aged 15-19 in Thailand.
 However, in almost all cases the current rate is considerably lower than it was in 1995 and especially 1970.
-For example, in New Zealand, the adolescent fertility rate fell from 64 births per 1000 women aged 15-19 in 1970 to 33.4 in births per 1000 in 1995, and has since declined further to a current rate of 16.0 births per 1000 women aged 15-19.
-In Viet Nam, the adolescent fertility rate has fallen over 15 points just since 1995, from 46.3 to 31.1 births per 1000 women aged 15-19.
-The two exceptions to this broad trend are Japan, where adolescent fertility rates have remained fairly stable since 1970, and Thailand, where the rate fell between 1970 and 1995 but has since increased very slightly.
+For example, in New Zealand, the adolescent fertility rate fell from 64 births per 1000 women aged 15-19 in 1970 to 33.4 in births per 1000 in 1995, and has since declined to a current rate of 13.4 births per 1000 women aged 15-19.
+In Viet Nam, the adolescent fertility rate has fallen 25 points just since 1995; from 46.3 to 21.5 births per 1000 women aged 15-19.
+The two exceptions to this broad trend are Japan, where adolescent fertility rates have remained broadly stable since 1970, and Thailand, where the rate fell between 1970 and 1995, but has since stabilized.